 Richmond Population Growth

 The city of Richmond overall has seen steady growth throughout its history.
 However, it did experience declining growth during the censuses taken in 1990 and 2000.
 This could be due to the high crime rate and its ranking as one of the most dangerous cities in America.
-However, the census taken between 2000 and 2010 showed that the population was on the upswing again, and current estimates show that the population has risen over 9% since the last census taken in 2010.
+However, the census taken between 2000 and 2010 showed that the population was on the upswing again, and current estimates indicate that the population has risen over 9% since the last census taken in 2010.
 The economic opportunities and a declining crime rate are contributing factors to the city’s population rising once again.